DavidVart/recommendations-project/README.md

 - .github: CI/CD with GitHub Actions.
 It runs the tests every time there is a pull request to the repository.
 - docs: Documentation of the project.
 - examples: Jupyter notebooks with machine learning experiments.
 Here is where you would do data exploration, try different machine learning models, etc.
-- miguellib: Libraries with common functions that you use in the project.
+- jorgelib: Libraries with common functions that you use in the project.
 - tests: Python tests of the libraries.

 ## Setup